Normalized Cash Flow is first a banker’s term. They use it when they they are assessing the capacity of a firm to service debt.

 Why?
 If you think about it, bankers are the only ‘numbers’ people who stick their neck out.
 Accountants, lawyers, brokers, etc give opinions.
 Only a banker has ‘skin in the game’.

-Banker’s have had several centuries of years of modern commerce to learn what works and what doesn’t.
+Banker’s have had several centuries of modern commerce to learn what works and what doesn’t.
 Like Goldilocks, they know what’s ‘just right’.

-That’s why from Wall Street to a suburban Calgary office suite, the wise listen to the banker’s numbers even when they don’t like them.
+That’s why from Wall Street to a suburban Alberta office suite, the wise listen to the banker’s numbers even when they don’t like them.

-Banker’s numbers also work for business buyers and sellers as the common denominator able show the rewards of ownership for any type of corporate structure.
+Banker’s numbers also work for business buyers and sellers as the common denominator to show the rewards of ownership for any type of corporate structure.

 NCF strips away the artifacts introduced by the organization of the firm, the tax situation of the ownership, and other variables that stem from sources other the firm’s operations.
 (On US web sites, you will often see a very similar number called Seller’s Discretionary Cash Flow.)